Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/cyberyolk-writeups.md

 Solve:

-e is slow and the padding is weird so we can factor with coppersmith.
+e is low and the padding is weird so we can factor with coppersmith.

 <br>